TSM540/final_project_daar/README.md

         -   Returns detailed book information for all neighbors.

     -   `data/books/keywords/cosine-similarity/` : returns neighbhors using cosine similarity for keywords.
+        - Initial Filtering & Keyword extraction
+        - ***Vector Representation*** :
+            - Keywords become dimensions of the vector
+            - TF-IDF (Term Frequency-Inverse Document Frequency) scores are used as vector coordinates
+            - This converts textual information into a numerical representation that can be mathematically compared

+        - ***Cosine Similarity Calculation***
+            - Measures the cosine of the angle between two book vectors
+            - Similarity score ranges from 0 (completely different) to 1 (identical)
+            - Calculated using the formula `similarity = (dot product of vectors) / (magnitude of vector 1 * magnitude of vector 2)`
+        - *** Similarity Filtering and Ranking***
+            - Identifies books with similarity scores above a threshold (default 0.3)
+            - Ranks books by their similarity score
+            - Optionally limits the number of results
+            - Provides option to sort by additional criteria like download count
 #### 2.2.6. `sort.py`: Sorting and Suggestion Logic

 -   **Purpose:** Implements sorting based on graph centrality and generates book suggestions.